 Advanced Features To Include In Personal Finance Management Apps

 This is a great functionality in a personal finance app, as this streamlines the proceedings and helps users in saving time and effort as they transact.

-Another essential feature to be present in the app, and to strengthen the security in these apps, Blockchain can be introduced as it cuts out the middleman transactions while changing how transactions take place at the fundamental level.
+Another essential feature to be present in the app, and to strengthen the security in these apps, by building Blockchain based apps do thet can be introduced as it cuts out the middleman transactions while changing how transactions take place at the fundamental level.
 Blockchain offers transparency with authentication which is unique for a personal finance app.
 Mint stores user information and data in a secure database with 128-bit SSL-encryption.